 1. Find a mutual cause both you and your audience can connect with.

-One of the most effective ways that you can use purpose-driven marketing to connect with your audience is to find a cause that matters to them.
+One of the most effective ways to use purpose-driven marketing to connect with your audience is to find a cause that matters to them.
 At the same time, make sure that the cause also aligns with your brand.

-Patagonia is a prime example of a purpose-driven brand that effectively tailors their marketing efforts around a cause that their audience can deeply connect with.
+Patagonia is a prime example of a purpose-driven brand that effectively tailors its marketing efforts around a cause that its audience can deeply connect with.
 Patagonia’s mission is to save the planet in the midst of the current climate crisis we are in.
 They see this as an opportunity to build the best products while doing no unnecessary harm to the planet.
-Their business is centred around protecting nature and this is a cause that their audience cares deeply about.
+Their business is centered around protecting nature, and this is a cause that their audience cares deeply about.